 Why your Spanish plan fails in Andorra

 The problem isn't coverage; it's the bill.
-Your phone connects to local antennas without a problem, but since you're outside the EU, that data can be charged as international roaming, with per-megabyte prices much higher than what you pay at home.
+Your phone connects to local antennas without issue, but because you're outside the EU, that data can be billed as international roaming, with per-megabyte prices much higher than what you pay at home.

-Imagine the classic ski weekend: you upload a photo of the slopes to Instagram, use Google Maps to get to the cable car, reply to WhatsApp with video, and check the snow report.
-These are normal actions you don't notice in Spain, but there, each one adds up.
-A morning of maps and stories can turn into a two or three-figure bill without you even realizing it.
+Imagine a classic ski weekend: you upload a photo of the slopes to Instagram, use Google Maps to get to the cable car, reply to WhatsApp messages with video, and check the snow report.
+These are normal actions that you don't notice in Spain, but there, each one adds up.
+A morning of maps and stories can turn into a two- or three-digit bill without you realizing it.
 The worst part is that many operators don't notify you in real time: the shock comes weeks later.
-To find out which countries are included in the European plan, our guide on which countries have free roaming will be useful.
-Andorra, like Switzerland, seems like the EU but isn't.
+If you're still debating whether to trust your operator's roaming or arrange your own data, our eSIM vs. roaming comparison explains it in detail.
+Andorra, like Switzerland, seems like another EU country but it isn't.

 - Your Spanish number still works for calls and SMS, but data can be expensive.

-- The European roaming "safety limit" does not protect outside the EU.
+- The European roaming "safety limit" does not protect you outside the EU.

 - Activating roaming without purchasing a specific bundle is a recipe for a surprise bill.